Web3-Pi/docs/docs/monitoring/grafana.md

 ## Usage

 Once installed, the Basic Ethereum Node Monitor plugin will start automatically.
 Open Grafana in your web browser (port 3000 by default) to view the collected data.
+The default username is **'admin'**, and the password is **'admin'**.
+It is **highly recommended** to change the password after the first login.

 ![Grafana Dashboard](../img/GrafanaPanelSynced.png)